WokLibCodeClub/breakout/step02-bat_and_movement/README.md

    In your code before function draw() define a new function called **on_mouse_move()**.
 This is a special Pygame Zero function which constantly checks the position of the mouse pointer in the game window, and puts the position in a variable called **pos**.

    Because two coordinates are needed to show the position of the mouse pointer (x coordinate and y coordinate) the variable **pos** will be a *tuple* type of variable with two values.
-But in breakout the bat only moves from side to side, not up and down, so we only need the mouse x coordinate to control the bat.
+But in Breakout the bat only moves from side to side, not up and down, so we only need the mouse x coordinate to control the bat.
 We need a way to extract the different values from the tuple variable **pos**.
 Python does this using this code:
    ```
     x, y = pos
    ```
    This creates two new variables called **x** and **y** and puts the first value of **pos** into **x** (this will be the mouse pointer's x coordinate) and the second value of **pos** into **y** (this will be the mouse pointer's y coordinate).
-We want the x coordinate of the bat rectangle to be the same as the x coordinate of the mouse pointer - this equal our new variable **x**.
+We want the x coordinate of the bat rectangle to be the same as the x coordinate of the mouse pointer - this will equal our new variable **x**.

    Pygame Zero has a special command for setting the x coordinate of the bat to variable **x**:
    ```